 Pharmacies, or Apotheke as they are known locally, are easily found in all towns and cities in Austria.

-The majority of the costs of prescription medicines are covered by the state health insurance programme apart from a small prescription fee in some cases.
-Those with private health insurance will need to pay for their drugs and then send the receipts to the company for reimbursement.
+The majority of the costs of prescription medicines are covered by the state health insurance programme, apart from a small prescription fee in some cases.
+Those with private health insurance must pay for their drugs and then send the receipts to the company for reimbursement.

 Pharmacies in Austria are open from 8am to 6pm from Monday to Friday and 8am to 12pm on Saturdays.
-Pharmacies within a particular area will be open on Sundays according to a rotating schedule.
-There are also a few 24-hour pharmacies, which are useful if medication is unexpectedly needed after-hours.
+Pharmacies within a particular area open according to a rotating schedule on Sundays.
+There are also a few 24-hour pharmacies, which are useful if medication is unexpectedly needed after hours.

 No special vaccinations are required for expats moving to Austria.
-However, routine vaccinations such as those for measles, mumps and rubella, tetanus and polio should be kept up to date.
+However, routine vaccinations such as those for measles, mumps and rubella, tetanus and polio should be kept current.

 Emergency services in Austria

-In the event of a medical emergency, expats can dial any of the following numbers:
+In the event of a medical emergency, you can dial any of the following numbers:

 • 144 (ambulance)